ysbanx14/Project-Alpaca/README.md

 ### Phase 3: Activating the Auto-Pilot Daemon
 Navigate to the **Auto-Pilot** tab and toggle "Enable Auto-Pilot Trading" to True.
-This activates the non-blocking background execution daemon.
-The daemon continuously evaluates your deployed models and executes trades strictly once per day at **3:55 PM EST**, synchronizing the live environment with the daily closing price assumptions used during model training.
+This activates the non-blocking background execution feature.
+The auto-pilot continuously evaluates your deployed models and executes trades strictly once per day at **3:55 PM EST**, synchronizing the live environment with the daily closing price assumptions used during model training.
 You can monitor the real-time API responses in the live Execution Status Board DataFrame.

 > <img width="3141" height="1252" alt="Screenshot 2026-07-12 at 6 19 27 PM" src="https://github.com/user-attachments/assets/ba4e74bc-0199-428c-9eaa-66055043e250" />